 Automatic language translation

-To use the automatic translator, select your preferred language from the translation tool at the top right-hand corner of any page on this website.
-Note that we may choose to keep sections of content in English if we are unsure the translation will be accurate.
+While automatic translation is generally available we may choose to keep sections of content in English if we are unsure the translation will be accurate.
 So on some pages the translation tool may be completely hidden, or on others allow only English to be selected.

 Note: Automatic language translation is not available for Internet Explorer browsers.